-Intellectual skills are assessed by means of examinations, essays, oral presentations and contributions to discussion, case studies, laboratory and field reports and the written and oral reports for the Stage 3 project.
+Intellectual skills are assessed by means of examinations, essays, oral presentations and contributions to discussion, case studies, laboratory and field reports.
 The ability of students to support their answers with reasoned argument, application and critical analysis and reference to previous studies is a key marking criteria for assessed work at all Stages.
+The written and oral reports for the MEnv project provide an integrated final assessment of all the intellectual skills developed within the programmes.